devopsdc/presentations/presentation/2_slides/slide.md

 !SLIDE
 # Next Meeting #

-* April 14
+* May 19
-* Intro to CoreOS or, How I Learned To Stop Worrying and Love systemd
+* Full day workshop
-* A model-driven approach to DevOps
+* Open Spaces, Demos, and more

 At Excella Consulting